tuneshwarpyjamaa/tsl/README.md

 - **Excellence**: Pursuit of the highest quality in journalism
 - **Innovation**: Embracing new technologies and storytelling methods
 - **Community**: Serving and engaging with our diverse readership
+- **Representation**: Amplifying voices and stories from the global south

 ## Organizational Structure